yvt/openspades/README.md

    **note**: If you have a previous installation of OpenSpades, you have to uninstall it manually by `sudo rm -rf /usr/local/share/games/openspades` before installing a new one.

 7. Get shared files:
-   * If you compiling certain release (0.0.10 for example):
+   * If you're compiling certain release (0.0.10 for example):

       Download windows binary of OpenSpades from
       https://sites.google.com/a/yvt.jp/openspades/downloads, extract it, and copy the .pak files